UNM-CARC/QuickBytes/R_at_CARC/installing_packages.md

 > install.packages("ape", dependencies=T, lib=Sys.getenv("R_LIBS_USER"), repos="http://cran.r-project.org")
 ```

 The first two lines are only necessary when you have not created a personal library for that major version of R yet, otherwise you just need to specify the repos you are downloading packages from and specify your personal library as the install location.
-Actually, you shouldn't need to specify the library since you appended your library path, but it doesn't hurt to be explicit.
+You shouldn't need to specify the library since you have appended your library path, but it doesn't hurt to be explicit.